hyli-org/hyli/crates/hylix/Testing.md

 # 🧪 Testing with Hylix

-> Write, run, and automate tests for your zkApp with confidence.
+> Write, run, and automate tests for your vApp with confidence.

 ---